mgp/loco/README.markdown

 * `LocationState locationState`: An enumeration defining the state of the `LocationManager`.
 See the values below.
 * `CLLocation *location`: The last location acquired using GPS, or `nil` if no such location has been acquired yet.
-* `BOOL isPaused`: Returns whether monitoring for any changes in location has been paused.
 * `NSMutableArray *listeners`: The mutable array through which listeners can be registered or unregistered.
 See the description of the listener protocol below.

 ### LocationManagerState